JetBrains/kotlin-web-site/pages/docs/tutorials/native/apple-framework.md

 </div>

 We need to have a Kotlin/Native compiler on our machines.
-You may want to take a look at the
-[A Basic Kotlin/Native Application](basic-kotlin-native-app.html#obtaining-the-compiler)
-tutorial for more information on performing this step.
+More information on performing this step can be found in the [A Basic Kotlin/Native Application](basic-kotlin-native-app.html#obtaining-the-compiler) tutorial.
 Let's assume we have a console, where the `kotlinc-native` command is available.

 Now let's call the following commands to compile the code into frameworks